Toruitas/thinkingcap/README.md

 3. Power on the Feather.
 Just plug them in.
 If they're on while connecting to the Muse, the OSC server will connect to both.
 4. Run local_connection_BLE.py.
 Connect to the Feather.
 5. Turn the Muse on by pressing the Circular on/off button.
+5a.
+May need to re-pair the device.
+Go to the Bluetooth menu and click to connect, and confirm the number shared.
 6. Start MuseLab with `MuseLab` and load the configuration file `muselab_configuration.json`
     Note: The axis is buggy on the second row at the moment.
 Will fix that in config file later.
 7. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`